fedeghe/malta/src/docs/create-a-plugin.md

     /**
      * The context of the call is the malta instance,
+     * (that also means you cannot use an arrow func here)
      * so from here you can get all information about
      * the original template path, all plugins involved
      * all options, the output folder, an on..